Classroom Cultivation: Exploring Plant Ecology

 Get Involved

-We are working with schools and groups in the Maryland/Washington DC metropolitan area including Baltimore City Schools, Prince George’s County, Washington DC, and Anne Arundel County.
+We are currently working with schools and groups in the Maryland/Washington DC metropolitan area including Baltimore City Schools, Prince George’s County, Washington DC, and Anne Arundel County.
 A well as expanding to the Minneapolis/St. Paul, Minnesota region, Wilmington, Delaware region, and Kenai Peninsula of Alaska region.

 Partners